-Another thing worth mentioning, when comparing corporate debt vs equity options, is that you must be mindful of your debt-to-equity ratio.
-This is a measure of how much debt you have, compared to the value of your assets, i.e., leverage.
+Another thing worth mentioning when comparing corporate debt vs equity options is that you must be mindful of your debt-to-equity ratio.
+That is a measure of how much debt you have, compared to the value of your assets, i.e., leverage.
 Future investors will assess this ratio to determine how risky your company is as an investment option.
 A good financial advisor can help you choose the right funding for you while ensuring that you develop a future-proof capital structure.

-Once you’re established your criteria you will have the context you need to consider the following pros and cons of debt financing vs equity financing:
+Once you have established your criteria, you will have the context you need to consider the following pros and cons of debt financing vs equity financing:

 Debt vs Equity Financing Comparison